 Arriving in August 1918, American officers encountered a situation similar to the one their grandfathers suffered through at Petersburg.
 Trenches were defended by machine guns, bolstered by log-trellises called “abatis” or “cheval-de-frise,” and hardened by rock-filled baskets called “gabions;” precursors of modern Hesco barriers found all over Iraq and Afghanistan today.
 Harassed by high-angle artillery and poison gas, both sides were desperate to hold the line and break the stalemate.
 With trenches evolving into elaborate underground cities, both sides began undermining each other’s fortifications; excavating mines and counter-mines daily.
 On occasion, massive explosions punctuated the monotony of the constant artillery.

 Unlike in Petersburg, the mines in Ypres did not backfire nor did they succeed.
-Ultimately, both sides detonated dozens mines there, resulting in thousands of casualties with precisely zero tactical significance.
+Ultimately, both sides detonated dozens of mines there, resulting in thousands of casualties with precisely zero tactical significance.
 The largest explosion in Ypres was a British mine in Messines with 26 galleries containing 454 metric tons of ammonium nitrate they detonated under German lines in June 1917.
 The explosion dwarfed the one at the Crater in Petersburg and came to symbolize the futility of the First World War.

 Plus Ça Change…